-Google Primer is a free mobile app that offers quick, easy-to-understand lessons to help business owners and individuals grow skills and reach their goals.
+Google Primer is a free mobile application that offers quick, easy-to-understand lessons to help business owners and individuals grow skills and reach their goals.

 Be quiet!
 Why?
 The Lady of the Lake, her arm clad in the purest shimmering samite, held aloft Excalibur from the bosom of the water, signifying by divine providence that I, Arthur, was to carry Excalibur.
 That is why I am your king.
 Why do you think that she is a witch?

-App Design, Brand Design, UI, UX Design, QA, Wireframing, Art Direction
+App Design, Brand Design, UI/UX Design, QA, Wireframing, Web Design, Art Direction

 As an initiative to enroll Primer deeper into the Grow with Google program we launched a rebrand of our app and marketing materials.
 The scope of which would include a new logo design, UI design overhaul, UX updates, and color and typography updates.
 The design of the app was rebranded from top to bottom to reflect a more simplified, modernized, and Google-fied aesthetic.
 Not just Primer, but now Google Primer.